 Whilst Blue looks cool it can be annoying if you have an immobiliser LED blinding you.
 I certainly would not recommend one for a camper van.
 You really don’t want that flashing if you stay in te vehicle when not driving!

 Here is another Nissan Skyline where the customer wanted a subtle install so we picked a 3mm LED

 I wanted the super subtle look on the immobiliser on my Honda Beat so placed the LED in with the park lamp bulb.
 The beat also has 3mm Blue LED’s for the alarm on the top of both door cards.

 Anyone who has a Cobra alarm should know that the LED is part of the control panel which contains a red 3mm LED as well as a button which is used to enter the over-ride pin number.
-It is also used or for disabling the Ultrasonics on the AK4615 and AB3868 so needs to be easy to access.
-For anyone wanting an LED that is more in your face then I can add one for no extra cost.

 The Cobra LED will also flash a number to indicate what zone has caused the alarm to trigger.
 These can be found in the relevant user manuals.